asakusarb/action_args/README.md

 end
 ```

+2. Declarative white-listing

-Moreover, ActionArgs provides declarative `permits` method for controller classes,
+ActionArgs also provides a declarative `permits` method for controller classes.
-so that you can DRY up your `permit` calls in the most comprehensible way.
+Use this to keep your `permit` calls DRY in a comprehensible way.
-The `permits` method assumes the model class from the controller name, and
-`permit`s the action arguments containing attributes for that model.

 ```ruby
 class UsersController < ApplicationController